nils-org/renovate-config/readme.md

 Name | Description
 ---------|-------
- minimal | This is the minimal base configuration. default | This is the default: Some weird mesh of settings.
+ minimal | This is the minimal base configuration. default | This is the default: For legacy reasons it points to "legacy". legacy  | This is the old or legacy config.
+Better move away from it.